Moon Jae-in: Other awards

-Controversies and issues
+Legal proceedings

 Libel case

-In September 2015, Moon sued former prosecutor Koh Young-ju for libel in response to a statement he had made during Moon's campaign in 2013.
+In September 2015, Moon sued former prosecutor Koh young-ju for libel in response to a statement he had made during Moon's campaign in 2013.
 Koh had been quoted as calling Moon a "communist."
 As a public figure, Koh had been noted for his investigation into the Burim incident, where he investigated five alleged communists who were later convicted of violating the anti-Communist National Security Law.
 On August 23, 2018, Seoul Central District Court Judge Kim Kyung-jin.
 Koh lauded the ruling as a victory for freedom of speech in South Korea.
-But on June 2, 2020, the case was appealed.
+However, on 2 June 2020, the case was appealed.
 The prosecutor representing Moon is seeking one and a half years of jail time for Koh.

 2018 opinion rigging scandal in South Korea

 In April 2018, a group of supporters of the South Korean President Moon Jae-in were charged with online opinion rigging.
 The accused suspects were the members of the ruling Democratic Party (DPK).
 The main perpetrator, as well as the leader of the pro-Moon group, was a well-known power-blogger called "Druking".

-In 2018, the special prosecutor indicted Gyeongnam Province Governor Kim Kyung-soo in relation to this case.
+In 2018, the special prosecutor indicted South Gyeongsang Province Governor Kim Kyung-soo in relation to this case.
 In 2019, he was jailed for two years on charges of online-rigging operations in both the first and second instance.
 On 21 July 2021, he was sentenced to two years by the Supreme Court for online-rigging operations (crime on 'Interference with Business' by damaging or destroying any data processor, 컴퓨터등장애업무방해죄) and eventually lost his position as governor.

-Rallies held by anti-Moon

-In 2019, on the Liberation Day August 15, large-scale flag rallies occurred in central Seoul, including Seoul Station, City Hall Plaza, Daehanmun, and the outer ring of Gwanghwamun Plaza, calling to impeach Moon Jae-in.

-The protest demonstration was also held on October 3, the national foundation day.

-In 2020, although a spike in new coronavirus cases in South Korea has prompted authorities to reimpose tighter social distancing curbs in Seoul, there were thousands of demonstrators protesting against Moon Jae-in's policies.

-Police said that they will probe all participants of demonstrations held in downtown Seoul on the day to look into whether they violated a court decision related to COVID-19 and other regulations.

-On October 3 the national foundation day, conservative groups held drive-thru anti-government rallies in southern Seoul, amid concerns about the spread of the new coronavirus.